-"There ain't no atheists at the Grand Canyon" was the title of a 2013 Time Magazine article in 2013.
-In the interview, Psychologist Piercarlo Valdesolo said, "many historical accounts of religious epiphanies and revelations seem to involve the experience of being awe-struck by the beauty, strength or size of a divine being, and these experiences change the way people understand and think about the world."
+"There ain't no atheists at the Grand Canyon" was the title of a 2013 Time Magazine interview with Psychologist Piercarlo Valdesolo, who said, "many historical accounts of religious epiphanies and revelations seem to involve the experience of being awe-struck by the beauty, strength or size of a divine being, and these experiences change the way people understand and think about the world."

 How many of us can stand next to Niagara Falls without thinking about the Divine?
 Or the impossible power of thunder in a summer storm, the breathtaking beauty of a mountainside, the height of ocean waves, the innumerable stars in the sky, the majesty of an old growth Redwood Forest, or the force of gale winds?
-From the grandest heights to the most minute organism, God is there.
+From the grandest heights to the most minute organisms, God is there.
 The incredible majesty of the earth we inhabit and its mysterious forces can only reinforce our sense of wonder at the vastness of the universe.

-"We are all born with a belief in God.
+Kent Nerburn, a writer who has spent many years bridging native and non-native culture says, "We are all born with a belief in God.
 It may not have a last name or a face.
-We many not even see it as God.
+We may not even see it as God.
 But it is there.
 It is the sense that comes over us as we stare into the starlit sky or watch the last fiery rays of an evening sunset.
 It is the morning shiver as we wake on a beautiful day and smell a richness in the air that we know and love from somewhere we can't recall.
 It is the mystery behind the beginning of time and beyond the limits of space.
-It is a sense of otherness that brings alive something deep within our hearts." - Kent Nerburn, Simple Truths.
+It is a sense of otherness that brings alive something deep within our hearts."